There are a lot of characters with No Name Given

 - The Disney Animated Canon has named several Fairy Tale characters who did not have names originally:

-- The dwarves in Snow White and the Seven Dwarfs.
+- The dwarfs in Snow White and the Seven Dwarfs.
 This is Lampshaded in a Saved by the Bell episode where one of the questions on a quiz is about the names of the dwarves.
 Lisa answers the Disney names, only for the other team to correct her saying that they had no names in the original fairytale.

 - The stepsisters Anastasia and Drizella in Cinderella.
 Though one was named Javotte in the Perrault story.